 The Board of Directors continues to believe that the payment of regular dividends is in the best interests of the Company and its shareholders.
-In setting quarterly dividend payments, the Board of Directors considers many factors including current earnings results, future earnings projections, cash needs for operational growth and balances of Unencumbered Cash (as defined in Non-GAAP Financial Measures on page 3 and discussed below in Liquidity and Capital Resources) which can act as a buffer against short-term earnings volatility.
+In determining quarterly dividend payments, the Board of Directors considers many factors including current earnings results, future earnings projections, cash needs for operational growth and balances of Unencumbered Cash (as defined in Non - GAAP Financial Measures on page 3 and discussed below in Liquidity and Capital Resources) which can act as a buffer against short-term earnings volatility.

-Subsequent to shareholder approval of the restatement of capital on May 1, 2012, the Company has now declared twenty-two quarterly dividends through August 31, 2017 with total dividends declared of 40.0 cents per share or \$7,871 in total.
+Subsequent to shareholder approval of the restatement of capital on May 1, 2012, we have now declared twenty six quarterly dividends through August 31, 2018 with total dividends declared of 48.0 cents per share or \$9,503 in total.

-On November 9, 2017 the Board of Directors declared a dividend of 2.0 cents per share, payable to holders of Common Shares of record on November 20, 2017 and to be paid on December 15, 2017.
+On November 13, 2018 the Board of Directors declared a dividend of 2.25 cents per share, payable to holders of Common Shares of record on November 26, 2018 and to be paid on December 14, 2018.